Body believed to be missing North Carolina boy with autism found, FBI says

 "With heavy hearts we announce a body believed to be 6-year-old Maddox Ritch was found at approximately 1 p.m. off of Marietta Street/Old Dallas Highway in Gastonia.
 Maddox’s parents have been notified of the discovery.
 The investigation is ongoing," FBI Charlotte announced Thursday.

-Ritch was last seen Saturday in Rankin Lake Park, about 20 miles west of Charlotte.
-His father Ian Ritch said Maddox, who has nonverbal autism, ran ahead of him and disappeared from his view while they were in the park.
+Ritch said Maddox, who has nonverbal autism, ran ahead of him and disappeared from his view while they were in the park, about 20 miles west of Charlotte.
+Ritch was with another friend, who has not been identified.

+“I’m not eating.
+I’m not sleeping,” Ritch said at a Wednesday night news conference with Gastonia police and the FBI.
+“I’m just worried about getting my little boy back.
+I thought after the first night, he would be fine."

-Hundreds of officials — consisting of the FBI, Gastonia police and Gastonia fire department — scavenged the park in the last six days looking for the child.
+Hundreds of officials — consisting of the FBI, Gastonia police and Gastonia fire department — scavenged the park in the last six days looking for Maddox.
 On Thursday, officials expanded their search to include the marshlands and the woods nearby.